 Don’t expect to know everything from the start.
 Blogging is an ongoing process and as months pass you will become better at it.
-Don’t be surprised or discouraged if you have to change your blogging strategy sometimes.
+Don’t be surprised or discouraged if you have to change your blogging strategy a couple of times.

 Blogging is a dynamic journey, not a static one.
 Things will change and you will have to adapt to it.
-The better you learn to adapt, the more successful you ‘ll be.
-If I had to describe blogging with one word that word would definitely be adaption.
+The better you learn to adapt, the more successful you will be.
+If I had to describe blogging with one word that word would definitely be “adaption”.

 Blogging is definitely not something that can make you money quickly.
 It needs time and serious dedication.
 It is definitely worth it though.

 The hardest part is the first 2-3 months.
 After that period, you actually get the hang of it and your blogging journey gets easier and easier as you get used to things like writing blog posts, optimizing your content for search engines, and building a content strategy that works.